 I mean, this shows the corruption.

-This is where this is in my mind the thing main thing we have to face, and the attorney general's got to stand up and do this because if he doesn't, I mean, we have no judicial process that's it that's uh worth anything anyway.
+And the Attorney General's got to stand up and do this because if he doesn't, I mean, we have no judicial process that's worth anything anyway.

-I mean, it's just saying that uh the law applies to everybody except certain few.
+I mean, it's just saying that the law applies to everybody except certain few.

 And that's basically what's been going on here.